Some insurance companies would have you believe that “bigger is better” when it comes to buying a life insurance policy.

-More good news: while this used to be hard to calculate, our technology does the math for you!
+More good news: while this used to be hard to calculate, The Ultimate Life Insurance Calculator does the math for you!
 Answer a few basic questions and in the background our algorithm looks at Census Bureau and IRS data to estimate how much it will take to maintain the same standard of living for your loved ones that your income is providing today.

 Most life insurance advice tells you to get enough life insurance to replace your income and cover major expenses like your mortgage or your kids’ college tuition.

 But you end up paying a lot more than you should for life insurance that way.
 Here’s why it doesn’t make sense:

 Your current salary should already be enough for your mortgage payment and college savings for your kids.
 If you increase your policy proceeds so it pays off your mortgage and covers college tuition on top of already replacing your income, you’re being redundant.